Touchpoint marketing is engaging with customers through various mediums at different points in the customer journey.

 Learn more about how to handle missed deliveries with mobile messaging: Customer Journey Stages: Avoiding Missed Deliveries and Improving CX

 The first step in using touchpoint marketing is creating a strategy that caters to your unique customer base.
 This should be flexible enough that if new a touchpoint is identified, the marketing strategy can be adjusted easily.
+For example, for new customers, research customer onboarding checklist and strategies to improve loyalty and customer retention rates.

 Next, find tools that help you meet the goals you’ve laid out in your strategy.
 When it comes to your mobile messaging needs, use VoiceSage to improve the customer experience.
 For your convenience, integration with other platforms is available — like Stripe for fast and easy payments.